PlanTL-GOB-ES/SPACCC_TOKEN/README.md

 ## Document selection

-he SPACCC corpus was created after collecting 1,000 clinical cases from SciELO (Scientific Electronic Library Online), an electronic library that gathers electronic publications of complete full text articles from scientific journals of Latin America, South Africa and Spain (http://www.scielo.org).
+The SPACCC corpus was created after collecting 1,000 clinical cases from SciELO (Scientific Electronic Library Online), an electronic library that gathers electronic publications of complete full text articles from scientific journals of Latin America, South Africa and Spain (http://www.scielo.org).